shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-reach-and-frequency-report.md

     delivered to you, and how.

     > [!IMPORTANT]
-    > Essential information required for user success<b>Important:</b> For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md)
+    >  For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).
-    .

 1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that